epics-extensions/EPNix/docs/ioc/user-guides/developing-modules.md

 One question one may ask:

-> What’s the difference between
+> What's the difference between
 > running the complex `nix develop` command
 > and just putting `/path/to/mySupport/outputs/out` into `RELEASE.local`?